McleodHerritt/nicole-fswd-portfolio/README.md

 # Description

 This was a challage for a Fullstack Web Development bootcamp I am taking through UNB.
-I created a webpage with my portfolio that included work samples that allows a potential employee to view my work and assess wether i would be a good canidate for a position.
+I created a webpage with my portfolio that included work samples that allows a potential employee to view my work and assess wether I would be a good canidate for a position.

 # Screenshot